jeff5/very-slow-jython/src/site/sphinx/architecture/interpreter.rst

 The possibility of multiple "sub-interpreters" is enunciated, but there is also a warning against their use with multiple threads.
-It seems the architecture of CPython cannot simply be copied in a version of Python for use in that type application.
+It seems the architecture of CPython cannot simply be copied in a version of Python for use in that type of application.

 This all gets quite complex and subtle, so the argument has been moved from where it first arose,